rocketinsights/web-blueprint/soapbox/people/afraser.md

 ## Transcend your team.

 Get decision makers on your side and/or find a wolf pack.
-Communicate with and become best friends with Design, UX, Product Owners, Architecture, DevOps, etc.
+Communicate with and become best friends with Design, UX, Product Owners, Architecture, DevOps, etc. Make sure you and your team don't feel siloed.
+Many companies have virtual walls between different teams.
+Ideally as you get to know other people you can just approach or message them directly, but sometimes the only line you'll have is email.
+Use whatever means is available.

+## Focus on real users and use cases

+The better you understand who is going to use the product, the better you will understand how it should be built.
+This is just one case where it pays to know people outside of the engineering team.

 ## Pay attention to detail.
 Don’t get sloppy (slow code, bad naming, missed edge cases, etc.).
 Delight developers, designers and users.
 That said, don't let the details derail you from delivering on your promises.

 - Think hard about naming.
 - Use sensible abstractions and try to write “idiomatic” code adhering to framework patterns.
 - Provide sensible error handling for developers and users.
 - Always consider worst-case performance.